 The story of the Mandylion is similar to that of the Shroud of Veronica and is intermingled with it in the Western world.
 Some interpretations think that Veronica is just a verbalization of the word ‘true icon’ (Latin ‘vera’, ‘the true’ and Greek ‘eikon’, the image) and both cloths are identical.

-The Mandylion was depicted not long after its arrival in Constantinople on an icon that is still kept in the Monastery of St. Catherine on Mount Sinai.
-It is divided into four panels: At the top right, King Abgar is seated, holding in his hands the Mandylion with the face of Christ clearly visible to the viewer.
+The Mandylion was depicted shortly after its arrival in Constantinople on an icon that is still preserved in the Monastery of St. Catherine on Mount Sinai.
+It is divided into four panels: In the top right panel, King Abgar is seated, holding the Mandylion with the face of Christ visible to the viewer.
 To the left is a smaller figure making a pointing gesture.
-This is probably Hannan, Abgar’s messenger, who delivered a letter from the king to Christ in Jerusalem and received the Mandylion in return.
-On the upper left panel there is another seated figure, dressed in white and alone.
-That is Addai (or Thaddeus in the Greek tradition), the apostle of Edessa.
-On the lower panels are two standing pairs of saints: on the left, St. Paul of Thebes and St. Anthony; on the right, St. Basil and St. Ephrem.
+This figure is probably Hannan, Abgar’s messenger, who delivered a letter from the king to Christ in Jerusalem and received the Mandylion in return.
+On the upper left panel, there is another seated figure, dressed in white and alone.
+That figure is Addai (or Thaddeus in the Greek tradition), the apostle of Edessa.
+On the lower panels, there are two pairs of standing saints: on the left, St. Paul of Thebes and St. Anthony; on the right, St. Basil and St. Ephrem.

 Where did the Mandylion come from?